Rishikeshdaoo/AudioEffectsFramework/README.md

 #### Create the Effect Instance

 CAudioEffectDelay       *phAudioEffectDelay = nullptr; <br />
-phAudioEffectDelay = new CAudioEffectDelay(sampleRate,numChannels,maxDelayInSecs,param,value,iNumParams);
+phAudioEffectDelay = new CAudioEffectDelay(sampleRate,numChannels,maxDelayInSecs,param,value,iNumParams); <br />

-<p> <i>sampleRate, numChannels</i> are arguments that should be taken from the host application. <br />
+- <i>sampleRate, numChannels</i> are arguments that should be taken from the host application. <br />
-<i> maxDelayInSecs</i> is an argument the user sets according to their requirement for parameter value range (Only delay based effects have this argument). <br />
+- <i> maxDelayInSecs</i> is an argument the user sets according to their requirement for parameter value range (Only delay based effects have this argument). <br />
-<i>param, value, iNumParams</i> are arguments that need to be initialized as below. <p/>
+- <i>param, value, iNumParams</i> are arguments that need to be initialized as below.

 int iNumParams = 4; <br />
 CAudioEffect::EffectParam_t param[iNumParams]; <br />